sourcegraph/handbook/content/departments/talent/internship-program.md

 ### Future Internship Cohorts

 While this is our first internship program, it won’t be our last!
 We welcome questions and feedback in the #hiring slack channel so we can improve for future intern cohorts.
+We will also be hosting a retrospective with participating teammates upon the completion of the internship.

 ### How to request an intern for your team